ajutamangdev/hatiyar/README.md

 [![Python](https://img.shields.io/badge/python-3.9%2B-blue)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green)](LICENSE)

-> A modular Python security toolkit for penetration testing, vulnerability assessment, and security research.
+> Security toolkit designed for penetration testing, vulnerability assessment, and security research.

 ⚠️ **IMPORTANT:** Hatiyar is intended for **educational, research, and defensive security use only**.
 Do **not** use this software on systems you do not own or do not have explicit written permission to test.
 Misuse may result in civil or criminal liability.